Here we present our ADICON - a special ADC (analog-to-digital audio converter) designed particularly for HiFi-enthusiasts - and thus probably for you.

 Precise leveling of the digital audio signal is possible thanks to the 2 x 10 LED digital SPPM (Sample Peak Programme Meter), which widely meets the EBU - European Broadcasting Union requirements for professional studio equipment.
 Both inputs can be leveled individually.

 We would like to say a big thank you to the backers and supporters of our Kickstarter campaign.
 Unfortunately, we did not reach our funding goal.
-But with 32 backers and positive feedback from all over the world the decision has been easy for us: we do not give up!
-We are going to finance the production of the first ADICON series with private funds.
+But with 32 backers and positive feedback from all over the world the decision was easy for us: We financed the production of the first ADICON series with private funds.